lookbook-hq/lookbook/docs/src/_user_docs/previews/layouts.md

 <%= render section("Setting the layout", id: "config") do |s| %>

   <% s.with_block_prose do %>

-    Previews render with the application layout by default, but it is **strongly recommended** to use a standalone preview layout for previews so it can be customised without the chance of affecting the main application.

     Use the `layout` option to set a specific layout for an individual preview class:

     ```rb